Dell has been a reputed computer manufacturer since the mid-80s.

 2 means PCI device failure and so on.

-What To Do Dell Server Blinking Orange Light?
+What To Do When Your Dell Server Displays a Blinking Orange Light?

 As per Dell documentation and user manual, this means there is a system problem of some kind.